Impressionism, the partakers of the expositions:

-Attendu only joined the first ‘impressionist’ exposition in 1874.
-He painted mainly still lives and is hardly mentioned in books on Impressionism.
+Attendu only joined the 1st ‘impressionist’ exposition in 1874.
+He painted mainly still-lives and is hardly mentioned in books on Impressionism.
 Many say he didn’t paint in an impressionistic style.
 But look at this picture below ‘Street view, snow effect’.
 The atmosphere of a greyish winter day is perceptible.
 The brush stroke gives it a vivid radiance.
 You can call it an impressionist work.
 But this work is clearly an exception.
 Mostly Attendu painted (kitchen) still-lifes in a more Realist style.

 Antoine-Ferdinand Attendu, general info as an artist:

-Attendu joined the first ‘impressionist’ exposition in 1874, he exhibited at least 7 works, including 4 still-lifes.
+Attendu joined the 1st ‘impressionist’ exposition in 1874, he exhibited at least 7 works, including 4 still-lifes.
 He was not noticed by the press (R87,p229;R90II,p3).
 He often exhibited at the Salon (and it’s successor the Salon de la Société des Artistes Français) from 1870-1905 (iR1;R88I,p19;R87,p229;R9,p41); Walther (wrongly) mentions he exhibited at the Salon till 1898 (R3,p645).
-Moffett calls him (and others) more traditional artist (R2,p105) but also that they regularly exhibited at the Salon before 1874, which is not true of Attendu.
+Moffett calls him (and others) more traditional artist (R2,p105) but also that they regularly exhibited at the Salon before 1874, which is not true for Attendu.
 See here for an account of the works he had exhibited, see link for the images.

 Attendu painted many still lives in which he often painted kitchen utensils and food (aR1; aR3).
 He painted some portraits (see 1IE-1874-8; S1870-3024; SdR1873-400; SdAF-1881-50; SdAF-1888-66; SdAF-1889-58).
 He painted some city views (see 1IE-1874-9; SdAF-1880-94; SdAF-1881-49; SdAF-1883-56).
 He painted some landscapes (see SdAF-1885-2511; R3; aR3; R5).
 Walther introduces him as a landscape and still-life painter (R3,p645).
 Because the number of his landscapes probably is small, I think it better to merely call him a still-life painter, which Walther elsewhere does (R3,p136).
 He (probably) painted a few interieurs (SdAF-1890-50).
 Schurr & Cabanne state that Attendu ‘shares neither the spirit nor the technique of the impressionists’ (R9,p41).
 Attendu worked in a naturalistic style (aR3); he was a conventional realist (R5).
 He worked in Paris and Neuilly-sur-Seine (R3; aR3).
 Three of his works are now known to be in a museum (aR3).
 Jeanne Lauvernay Petitjean was a student of him (aR3); she also painted many still lives.